Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 (We did not take the tour)

-One of the most interesting systems that operate in Prince Albert and that intrigued us no end was the town’s lei water system for irrigation.
+One of the most interesting systems that operate in Prince Albert and that intrigued us was the town’s lei water system for irrigation.

 Along the sides of the road and along the borders of properties, you will see what looks like a canal system.

-These are water channels that link throughout the town, providing a continuous source of water to residents with water rights.
+These water channels link throughout the town, providing a continuous water source to residents with water rights.

-The historical Leiwater channels are filled from the water runoff of the Swartberg mountains.
-Each property has a set day and time in which they can open their water slot and direct the water into their property.
+The historical Leiwater channels are filled with water runoff from the Swartberg mountains.
+Each property has a set day and time to open its water slot and direct the water into its property.

 Lars captured this image of the Milky Way on Seekoegat Road, leading out of Prince Albert.
 (See Map)

-The area around Prince Albert is known for its culinary specialties of olive oil, figs, apricots, and Karoo Lamb, and it also has a couple of wineries.
+The area around Prince Albert is known for its culinary specialties, including olive oil, figs, apricots, and Karoo Lamb.
+It also has a couple of wineries.

 Locals recommend a visit to: